Mathematical Proofs of Two Conjectures: The Four Color Problem and The Uniquely 4-colorable Planar Graph: Appendix

-This appendix provides all the colorings of all the maximal planar graphs $G$ of orders from 6 to 10 and with minimum degree $\delta(G)=4$.
+This appendix gives all 4-colorings of the maximal planar graphs whose orders are from 6 to 10 and $\delta(G)=4$.

 1. There is only one maximal planar graph of order 6 whose minimal degree is 4.
-It has 4 different colorings, whose partitions of color group are shown as follow:
+It has 4 different colorings, and its partitions of color group are shown as follow:

-The following figures are shown for its drawing and 4 different colorings:
+The following figures show the drawing of this graph and its four different 4-colorings:

 2. There is only one maximal planar graph of order 7 whose minimal degree is 4.
-It has 5 different colorings, whose partitions of color group are shown as follow:
+It has 5 different colorings.

-3. There are two kinds of maximal planar graphs of order 8 whose minimal degree is 4, which are shown as follows: 3.1 Its degree sequence is 44444466, and it has 12 kinds of different colorings, whose partitions of color group are shown as follow: 3.2 Its degree sequence is 44445555, and it has 3 kinds of different colorings, whose partitions of color group are shown as follow:
+3. There are two maximal planar graphs of order 8 whose minimal degree are 4.
+3.1 Degree sequence is 44444466, and it has 12 kinds of different colorings.
+3.2 Degree sequence is 44445555, and it has 3 kinds of different colorings.

-4. There are five kinds of maximal planar graphs of order 9 whose minimal degree is 4.
+4. There are five maximal planar graphs of order 9 whose minimal degree is 4.

-4.1 Its degree sequence is 444444666, and it is 3-colorable, whose unique partitions of color group are shown as follow:
+4.1 Degree sequence is 444444666, and it is 3-colorable.
+The unique partitions of color group are shown as follow:

-4.2 Its degree sequence is 444455556, and it has 6 kinds of different colorings, whose partitions of color group are shown as follow:
+4.2 Degree sequence is 444455556, and it has 6 kinds of different colorings.

-4.3 Its degree sequence is 444555555, and it has 2 kinds of different colorings, whose partitions of color group are shown as follow:
+4.3 Degree sequence is 444555555, and it has 2 kinds of different colorings.

-4.4 Its degree sequence is 4444444477, and it has 17 kinds of different colorings, whose partitions of color group are shown as follow: 4.5 Its degree sequence is 4444445566, and it has 7 kinds of different colorings, whose partitions of color group are shown as follow: 5.
-There are 13 kinds of maximal planar graphs of order 10 whose minimal degree is 4.
+4.4 Degree sequence is 4444444477, and it has 17 kinds of different colorings.
+4.5 Degree sequence is 4444445566, and it has 7 kinds of different colorings.
+5. There are 13 maximal planar graphs of order 10 whose minimal degree is 4.

-5.1 Its degree sequence is 4444455567, and it has 7 kinds of different colorings, whose partitions of color group are shown as follow:
+5.1 Degree sequence is 4444455567, and it has 7 kinds of different colorings.

-5.2 Its degree sequence is 4444445577, and it has 10 kinds of different colorings, whose partitions of color group are shown as follow:
+5.2 Degree sequence is 4444445577, and it has 10 kinds of different colorings.

-5.3 Its degree sequence is 4444444488, whose unique partitions of color group are shown as follow:
+5.3 Degree sequence is 4444444488, and the unique partitions of color group are shown as follow:

-5.4 Its degree sequence is 4444455666, and it has 14 kinds of different colorings, whose partitions of color group are shown as follow:
+5.4 Degree sequence is 4444455666, and it has 14 kinds of different colorings.

-5.5 Its degree sequence is 4445555666, and it has 6 kinds of different colorings, whose partitions of color group are shown as follow:
+5.5 Degree sequence is 4445555666, and it has 6 kinds of different colorings.

-5.6 Its degree sequence is 4444446666, and it is uniquely 3-colorable and has 28 kinds of different colorings, whose partitions of color group are shown as follow:
+5.6 Degree sequence is 4444446666, and it is uniquely 3-colorable and has 28 kinds of different colorings.

-5.7 Its degree sequence is 4445555556, and it has 4 kinds of different colorings, whose partitions of color group are shown as follow:
+5.7 Degree sequence is 4445555556, and it has 4 kinds of different colorings.